 Nicole volunteered at a local hospital for five years, more recently as a weekly visitor to support elderly patients, and helped prepare meals at a women’s shelter.
 On campus, she mentored first-year students and organized social activities for students in drama clubs.

-Nicole graduated from St. Michael’s College in the University of Toronto in 2020 with a Bachelor of Science in Pharmacology.
+Nicole is set to earn her BSc in Pharmacology this year.
 She worked at an oncology lab and, as part of the Professional Experience Year program, conducted research on drug delivery and medical devices at the Massachusetts Institute of Technology.
 She is applying for master’s programs in biological and biomedical engineering and in experimental medicine.

 “There is no typical McCall MacBain Scholar,” said Natasha Sawh, Dean of the McCall MacBain Scholarships.
 “We look for potential in students from all walks of life, with different academic and volunteer interests.
 What unites them is the inner drive to learn, lead, and make a positive impact in other people’s lives.”